 2001 – Field Committee in place and responsible for day-to-day operation of the mission.

-2002 – Broadcasting Department and Church Development Department are led by Navajo Christians.
+2002 – Church Development Department is led by Navajo Christians.

 2012 – Chuck Harper became General Director of WIM.